Why study MSc Cyber Security and Human Factors at BU?

-On this course, you will gain an understanding of the psychology of cyber security by investigating threats, vulnerabilities and impact risk; the contagion of fear, uncertainty and doubt; managing human factors in security; trust management and information assurance.
-You will develop a deep and holistic awareness of cyber security and human factors.
+- Gain an understanding of the psychology of cyber security and human factors by investigating threats, vulnerabilities and impact risk, by acknowledging the contagion of fear, uncertainty and doubt and the importance of trust management and information assurance

 The critical blend of topics that span from the boardroom through to operations has delivered real value.